Social Detoxification Service

 The reasons why people develop addictions vary, but may include using addictive substances to deal with grief or loss, experiences of trauma or violence, or mental health issues.

-The Mission provides a range of services for people struggling with addiction, including assessments, a residential social detoxification centre (‘Federal Street’) and a team of Community Alcohol & Drug Workers.
+The Mission provides a range of services for people struggling with addiction, including assessments, a residential social detoxification centre (‘Elm Street’) and a team of Community Alcohol & Drug Workers.

 The Mission has been a godsend for our family.
 No one else would help us as we struggled with our son’s binge drinking.

 To speak with an Alcohol & Drug Community Worker, phone 09 303 3016 between 9am – 5pm, or email us.

 From the first step in a person’s fight against addiction, the Mission can help.
 Together, the Elm Street team and Community Workers provide comprehensive support:

 - Budgeting advice